knurling-rs/knurling-session-20q4/src/stdnostd.md

 ## Collections

-The core library does not provide Vec, String, and HashMap, as they need a dynamic memory allocator (heap allocation), which core, by definition, does not provide.
+The core library does not provide Vec, String, and HashMap, as they need a dynamic memory allocator (heap allocation), which `core` does not provide.

 Without using other crates, you are restricted to types with a size known at compile time such as [arrays](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-array-type) and [tuples](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-tuple-type).